Rafattt/delivery-schedule-app/README.md

 PHP files should be on the same host as rest of files because login cookies won't work if on different hosts.

 Admin can edit/cancel existing deliveries and close delivery day to prevent adding additional deliveries.
-Delivery details are visible after clicking on existing delivery, you can see there who created it and when least modification has been made.
+Delivery details are visible after clicking on existing delivery, you can see there who created it and when least modification has been made.<br />
-Example:
+Example:<br />
-Created by user on Wed Jun 09 2021 12:25:14
+Created by user on Wed Jun 09 2021 12:25:14<br />
-Last edited by admin on Wed Jun 09 2021 12:32:18
+Last edited by admin on Wed Jun 09 2021 12:32:18<br />

 Standard user can only submit new delivery (if delveries for selected day are not closed).